 To install Node.js and npm from the default Ubuntu repositories, follow these steps:

-aptthe first thing that we need to do is to refresh the packages index and after that install the Node.js package by typing:
+Refresh the packages index and install the Node.js by typing:

 sudo apt update sudo apt install nodejs

 To verify the installation execute the following command:

 The Node.js executable from the Ubuntu repositories is named

 To be able to download npm packages, we also need to install

 npm, the Node.js package manager.
 We can do that by typing:

 Verify the installation by typing:

 NodeSource is a company focused on providing enterprise-grade Node support and they maintain a repository containing the latest versions of Node.js.